You may also like our guide to

 It’s also handy to have a backup address in case there are problems with your main e-mail address.

 I don’t recommend Yahoo because they have occasional problems of their own.
-But if you’re already using a Yahoo address, there’s no reason to change.
-If you have an AOL address, keep in mind that this dates you—AOL hasn’t been popular for a long, long time.
+But if you’re already using a Yahoo address, there may be no urgent reason to change.
+If you have an AOL address, keep in mind that this dates you—AOL e-mail hasn’t been a popular thing for a long, long time.

 For your main e-mail address (which you’ll use with your friends, and give to an employer after they’ve hired you), the ideal solution is a paid, private e-mail service, which makes its money by serving you, rather than by spamming you, pushing ads at you, selling the information you provide, and wasting your time with efforts to hook you onto signing up for features that cost money.
 Paid private e-mail services are available alone, or in combination with Web hosting services that can host your Web site.
 They can be quite affordable.
 Just one thing: when choosing your domain name, pick something that is appropriate for use in e-mails to potential employers.